 - Get moving.
 Exercise helps increase good cholesterol (HDL), which safeguards the heart along with helping maintain a healthy BMI.
 Seniors need to be sure to seek the advice of the doctor before starting or changing any physical exercise plan, but exercise is important for all ages and ability levels.

-For more tips and resources to help the older adults you love maintain heart health, contact the aging care team at Grace Home Care.
+For more tips and resources for eating healthy during the holidays, contact the aging care team at Grace Home Care.
 We’re also happy to plan and prepare nutritious meals, provide transportation to medical appointments and exercises classes, offer friendly companionship to brighten every day and minimize stress, and much more.